trustfractal/sdk/README.md

 The Credentials are generated and signed by Fractal's server.
 Once your KYC is approved, our servers will generate a credential.
 If you have the [Fractal Wallet][fractal-wallet] installed, it should automatically sync.

+You can find examples of integrating with Fractal DIDs [in our docs][did-docs].

 ### Generating and signing a credential